 Presentation - Implementing Large-Scale Virtual Reality-Assisted Language Learning Research

-Over the past year and a half, we have had a team of Research Partners working on our grant-funded Meta Research Project, which involved distributing 500 VR headsets to high schools in Illinois, Texas, and California and assessing whether or not using them with Immerse can help students learn languages more effectively.
+Over the past year and a half, we have had a team of Research Partners working on our grant-funded Meta Research Project, which involved distributing 500 VR headsets to high schools in Illinois, Texas, and California and assessing whether or not using them with IMMERSE can help students learn languages more effectively.

 Six women and a man stand smiling in from of a projector screen that says Implementing large scale virtual reality assisted language learning research.
 Tricia Thrasher, Ph.D.
 Randall Sadler, Ph.D.
 Uliana Ovsiannikova.
 Dorothy Chun, Ph.D.
 Regina Kaplan Rakowsi, Ph.
 D. Justine Meyr, Ph.D.
 Ye Yuan.
 The final name is cut off by someone standing in front of it, but it begins with Yonglua.